Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Experimental Setup

 \paragraph{Fixed sample protocol.} To decouple the impact of batch size from the total number of training tokens used, our primary experiments are conducted under a fixed sample protocol restricted to a single epoch.
 This setup aligns with data efficiency objectives and reflects standard practice in the supervised fine-tuning literature \cite{Pareja2025unveil_SFT}, where limited data availability necessitates precise control over training duration to mitigate overfitting.

-Note that this configuration implies that larger batch sizes undergo fewer gradient updates, which is one potential reason why the heuristic of ``smaller is better.'' holds.
-To provide a more comprehensive view, we also include results where the number of optimization steps is fixed across the setups (Appendix \ref{app:steps}).
-In such case, the total number of processed samples varies.
-Unless otherwise stated, we adopt the fixed sample protocol to align with common fine-tuning practices.
+Note that this configuration implies that larger batch sizes undergo fewer gradient updates, which is one potential reason why the heuristic of ``smaller is better'' holds.
+To provide a more comprehensive view, we include results where the number of optimization steps is fixed across the setups (Appendix \ref{app:steps}).
+In such a case, the total number of processed samples varies across batch size setups.
+These complementary results indicate that while the confounding effect of steps cannot be entirely discounted, the batch size inherently possesses a critical impact, showing diminishing returns even with increased data volume.
+Unless otherwise stated, we adopt the fixed sample protocol for our experiments to align with common fine-tuning practices.

-\paragraph{Warm-up ratio.} We set the warm-up ratio to zero for all experiments.
-This decision stems from the fact that varying the batch size alters the total number of training steps for a fixed sample protocol, making it difficult to adjust the warm-up period across different configurations.
-Furthermore, \citet{Pareja2025unveil_SFT} suggest that warm-up steps and learning rate schedulers have a negligible impact on performance in supervised fine-tuning scenarios.
-Our empirical analysis in Appendix \ref{app:warmup} confirms that omitting the warm-up phase does not degrade performance; rather, it leads to greater robustness across a wide range of batch sizes.
-In contrast, we observed that the learning rate scheduler itself significantly influences accuracy.
-Therefore, we exclude only the warm-up phase from our setup.

-\paragraph{Other hyperparameters.} We keep all other hyperparameters identical across the setups, in order to study the effect of batch size in isolation.
-See more details in Appendix \ref{app:config}.
+\paragraph{Other hyperparameters.} To isolate the effects of batch size, all other hyperparameters are kept identical across configurations (see Appendix \ref{app:config}).
+Notably, we omit the warm-up phase, as varying batch sizes alters the total step count under our fixed sample protocol (see Appendix \ref{app:warmup}).